akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 Akka Streams in order to tell you how many bytes or elements were consumed and whether the stream terminated normally or exceptionally.

+### Browser-embedded example

+<a name="here-is-another-example-that-you-can-edit-and-run-in-the-browser-"></a>
-#### Here is another example that you can edit and run in the browser:
+Here is another example that you can edit and run in the browser:

 @@fiddle [TwitterStreamQuickstartDocSpec.scala]($code$/scala/docs/stream/TwitterStreamQuickstartDocSpec.scala) { #fiddle_code height=400px extraParams=theme=light&layout=v75&passive cssStyle=width:100%; }